The path exploration techniques lets you do things like:

-Your new path analysis appears.
+Your new path exploration appears.
 On the left is the starting point you selected.
 To the right is STEP +1, which shows the top 5 screens that your users viewed or events they triggered after that starting point.

 See your users' next steps

 To see the next steps your users took, click a data point in the graph.
 (Data points in a path exploration are called nodes.)